konsumer/crossaudio/README.md

 # WIP

 This is a work-in-progress.
-It's not close to done.
+It's getting close to "ready for use", but there still might be some rough edges.
 Check back to see how it fills in.

 ## motivation